Summer Jobs on the Kenai Peninsula

-Alaska Wildland Adventures offers summer jobs on the Kenai Peninsula.
 Job openings require skills in one or more of the following: outdoor leadership and natural history interpretation, raft or sportfish guiding, sea kayak guiding, hospitality, cooking, van driving, and vehicle and boat maintenance, guest services, expediting.
 We also hire staff to live and work in Seward, Alaska supporting our water taxi operations.

 The Employee Experience

 Our ideal candidate will be someone who understands the balance of working hard and experiencing all that Alaska has to offer.
-You will find that your co-workers expect a high level of performance on the job and opportunities to explore Alaska with your new friends will be many.
-We are a strong community of people that love Alaska and appreciate an inclusive, caring, family atmosphere.
+You will find that your co-workers expect a high level of performance on the job and that opportunities to explore Alaska with your new friends will be many.
+We are a strong community of people that love Alaska and appreciate an inclusive, caring, atmosphere.
 We also seek individuals with a conservation mindset and fascination for the natural world.